 - Place the cake on a rack.
 Let it stand for five minutes.
 Then release the cake from the form.
 Let it cool down to room temperature.

 Did you make this recipe?
 Tag #byandreajanssen via Instagram.
-I love it when you make one of my recipes and I’m looking forward to seeing it.
+I enjoy seeing what your creation looks like.
 Video recipes can be found on my YouTube channel.
-Don't forget to save my recipes on Pinterest so you can find them easily next time.
-See you soon!
+And don't forget to save the recipes on Pinterest so you can easily find them next time!

 Equipment